hydrosolutions/riversCentralAsia/README.md

     href="https://hydrosolutions.github.io/riversCentralAsia/reference/computeAnnualFlowDurationCurve.html"
     target="_blank">computation of flow duration curves</a>

--   I/O interface with the hydrologic-hydraulic modelling software
+-   I/O interface with the hydrologic-hydraulic modelling software that allows reading and writing of input and output files of the hydraulic-hydrological modelling software
     <a href="https://crealp.ch/rs-minerve/" target="_blank">RS
     Minerve</a>.